licky-licky/toji-no-miko-translations/docs/md/docs/Miss_Five_Traditions_Contest.md

 **Mirja:** And, at the same time "Miss Five Traditions" will be decided upon, the morale of toji will be raised...
 This is a well thought out event.
 **Mihono:** I'll give my best shot at becoming "Miss Five Traditions"-\!
 It might be tough, but, where there's a will, there's a way-\!
 **Chie:** Fufu.
 Seeing you ready to give it your all like that, I can't let myself be outdone here.
 **Yui:** The selection tournament is going to have a, "Badump-\!
-A great big all girls sports day\!" feeling, right?
+A great big all girls sports day\!\" feeling, right?
 I mean, of course it'll be like that\!
 **Mirja:** You would be wrong.
 In the first place, they already announced the categories they will be judging us on.
 **Mirja:** You should look over them as soon as you can, Yamashiro Yui.
 Every toji will likely be taking this seriously.
 **Akira:** Yo.